 - Wales - Teacher Training & Education in Wales

 - Scotland - The Scottish Government - Education and Training

 - Northern Ireland - Northern Ireland - Routes Into Teaching

-Candidates with a teaching qualification from a European Union country are permitted to work as teachers in the UK.
+Candidates with a teaching qualification from the European Economic Area (and Australia, Canada, New Zealand or the USA – England only) are permitted to work as teachers in the UK, without further training.
 For more information and to register, (which is a prerequisite for teaching), see the relevant teaching council:

 - General Teaching Council for Northern Ireland (GTCNI)

 - General Teaching Council for Scotland (GTCS)

 Qualified teachers not from the countries listed above can work for up to 4 years in England as an unqualified teacher.
 Further information about overseas trained teachers in England is available from the Get Into Teaching website.

 It is possible to gain Qualified Teacher Learning and Skills (QTLS) status as an equivalent to QTS.
 This professional status can be achieved by successfully completing professional formation, a process that enables you to demonstrate the effective use of skills and knowledge in your professional practice.